 I. General Statement on Copyright

-The UW-WC Library supports and acts in accordance with the fair use provisions of the Copyright Act of 1976, Section 107, which permits the making of copies for classroom use if the four determining factors are considered and found to be in support of fair use.
+The University of Wisconsin-Milwaukee at Washington County Library supports and acts in accordance with the fair use provisions of the Copyright Act of 1976, Section 107, which permits the making of copies for classroom use if the four determining factors are considered and found to be in support of fair use.
 The Fair Use analysis is applied on a case by case basis in each and every instance of copying.
 Those factors to be considered in determining if the copying is fair use are:

 - The purpose and character of the use (education is more likely to be fair use: and use that causes the work to be used for a new purpose is more likely to be fair use.)